jvonholle/vonholle_372/README.md

 # vonholle_372
-Repositor for CS372 Software Construction
+Repository for CS372 Software Construction
 Assignments and other things will go here